Funding at UC Davis BAE

 - Paychecks (for academic appointments) will be mailed on payday to the address on file (not necessarily your current address).

-- Salary for academic appointments are paid in arrears (at the end of the month worked).
-If you are funded for fall quarter as a TA or GSR, the first payment (academic appointment salary) is generally November 1 (readers are biweekly-see below).
+• Salary for academic appointments are paid at the end of the month worked.
+If you are funded for fall quarter as a TA or GSR, the first payment of your academic appointment salary is generally November 1.
+(Readers are paid biweekly; see below.)

-Starting in 2021, the fall fellowship has been shifted into 4 disbursement dates to allow earlier payment. - Pay Day
+Starting in 2021, the fall fellowship has been shifted into four disbursement dates to allow earlier payment.

 For academic appointments (TA, Reader, GSR), you can look at the Payday Notice Calendar.